-Mayo Regional Hospital also operates five rural health clinics throughout our region located in Dover-Foxcroft, Milo, Guilford, Dexter, and Corinth.
+Mayo Regional Hospital Rural Health Centers are located throughout our region in Dover-Foxcroft, Milo, Guilford, Dexter, and Corinth.
 They employ 17 primary care providers and see about 50,000 primary care visits per year.
 In addition, the hospital operates a Psychiatry and Counseling Center in Dover-Foxcroft which provides adult psychiatry, child psychiatry, substance abuse, and counseling services.

 Mayo Regional Hospital is legally known as Hospital Administrative District No. 4 (H.A.D. #4).
 H.A.D. #4 was legally organized and formed by and through a Private and Special Act of the Maine Legislature in 1973 (Chapter 76 of the Private & Special Laws of 1973) and is owned by 13 towns and plantations located in Penobscot and Piscataquis Counties.
 These include Abbot, Atkinson, Bradford, Cambridge, Dexter, Dover-Foxcroft, Guilford, Milo, Monson, Parkman, Sangerville, Sebec, and Willimantic.
 Each community elects members to the Governing Board who serve 3-year terms.
 The Governing Board usually consists of between 16 and 19 members.